BoD/android-contentprovider-generator/README.md

 Building
 --------

-This is a gradle project.
+This is a Gradle project.

-`./gradlew publishToMavenLocal` to 'install' the gradle plugin to your local maven repo
+`./gradlew publishToMavenLocal` to 'install' the Gradle plugin to your local maven repo

 `./gradlew shadowJar` to build the cli tool